plume-lib/run-google-java-format/README.md

 ### Git pre-commit hook

 Here is an example of what you might put in a Git pre-commit hook:
-(For efficiency, this only checks the files that are being comitted.)
+This only checks the files that are being comitted, which is much faster than checking all files.

 ```
 CHANGED_JAVA_FILES=`git diff --staged --name-only --diff-filter=ACM | grep '\.java$'` || true